Missing medication doses is dangerous for seniors

 - Severe weather conditions make going out unsafe or disrupt pharmacy shipments

-- You have the flu and are too sick to leave the house
+- You’re too sick to leave the house

 - The pharmacy is out of stock of that medication

-- There’s a glitch in the system and insurance won’t cover the pills until things get straightened out…in 2 weeks
+- There’s a glitch in the system and insurance won’t cover the medication until things get straightened out…in days or weeks

 The best part is, it won’t cost extra to build up a backup medication supply and you won’t have to convince doctors to write another prescription.

-Make sure to keep extra medicine separately so it doesn’t get mixed up with your older adult’s regular doses.
-Keep controlled medications like painkillers secure to avoid problems.
+Make sure to store the extra medication separately so it doesn’t get mixed up with your older adult’s regular supply.

-To keep medication fresh, it’s a good idea to occasionally use the extra pills and replace the backup supply with new pills.
+To keep medication fresh, it’s a good idea to occasionally use the extra (older) pills and replace the backup supply with newer pills.

 Recommended for you: